manassaloi/manassaloi.github.io/_posts/2020-01-01-getting-shit-done-happiness.markdown

 One day I will realise Twitter is a giant waste of my time, and I will just pick up something new to spend my time on

-I have probably picked up, and left more things than most people who are in my age group.
+**I have probably picked up, and left more things than most people who are in my age group**.
 But each new thing helped me learn something about myself.
 And gave me a fleeting sense of happiness if not permanent.
 So I don't regret anything

 **So 4 high level strategies/thoughts for this year: Evaluate Opportunity cost, Think 10/10/10, Saying No, Don't fall for Sunk Cost fallacy**